SwissWoodSolutions/swisswoodsolutions.github.io/en/index.md

   ### Bijouwood for lifestyle and high precision

-    Bijouwood is the the aesthetic, robust wood for lifestyle and high precision applications.
+    Bijouwood is the aesthetic, robust wood for lifestyle and high precision applications.

     <a class="btn -red" href="/en/bijouwood">Bijouwood ></a>